 5 Novo Nordisk supports a general ban on the use of Great apes such as chimpanzees and that these species are only used if specifically requested by regulatory authorities

-To ensure uniform standards, a number of principles must be adhered to throughout Novo Nordisk and all our external collaborators including contract laboratories, research laboratories, partners and suppliers.
+To ensure uniform standards, several principles must be adhered to throughout Novo Nordisk and by all our external collaborators, including contract laboratories, research laboratories, partners, and suppliers.

 All activities involving animals must be conducted strictly in accordance with present legislation.